Rokawoo/notes/GeneralComputerScience/Networking/TLS.md

 ### TLS Cipher Suites

-A cipher suite is a combination of:
+A cipher suite is a bundle of cryptographic algorithms that work together to secure communications, combining:
 - Key exchange algorithm
 - Authentication method
 - Bulk encryption algorithm